asifkd012020/open-itg-aws_runbooks/marketplace/Runbook.md

 <br><br>

 **How?** <br>
-The implementation and maintenance of permissions on a per account basis will be delivered via the CG `BroadAccess-Role` in each account.
+The implementation and maintenance of permissions on a per account basis will be delivered via the CG `Broad-Access-Role` in each account.
 Below is the default set of permissions that will be added as a baseline.

 #### Permissions Detail:
-1. **AWSPrivateMarketplaceRequests**<br>
+1. **PDS Team Admin Role**<br>
    This policy will allow user to create request for any unapproved product.
    ```
    {